pji/pji.github.io/source/dune/dune_ch4.rst

 dissonance there, but I'm not sure if it's the Bene Gesserit or if it's the author.

+Two things get set up here that will be important later:

+*   There are more Fremen than the Imperium suspects,
+*   Salusa Secondus may not be as rugged as it used to be.

+How long is a day?
+Thufir is heading to Arrakis a day earlier than Paul, and they are treating it like it's a long term parting.
+Yes, Arrakis is dangerous, but still.
+Maybe the threat of death is high enough they take good-byes more seriously?

+    What is the now?

+    -- Paul, wondering about nature

+Well, yes, that's going to be a pertinent question before too long.

 Sidebar: Humans, Animals, and Ecology
 -------------------------------------